adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The grey donkey said,

-"You will be taken before his great and glorious Majesty King **Kik-a-bray**1, who will greet you."
+"You will be taken before his great and glorious Majesty King **Kik-a-bray** (Брыкун), who will greet you."

 "That’s right," answered Dorothy.
 "Take us to some one who knows something."

 "Oh, we all know something, my child," asserted the grey one, with dignity.
 "The word 'donkey' means 'clever,' you know."

 "I didn’t know it," she replied.
 "I thought it meant ‘stupid'."

 "Not at all, my child.
 But come.
 I will myself lead you before our splendid, exalted, and most intellectual ruler."

 ## The Shaggy Man’s Transformation

 They found the houses of the town all low and square and built of bricks.
 The houses were not set in rows, forming regular streets, but placed here and there in a haphazard manner.

-"Stupid people must have streets and numbered houses in their cities," observed the grey donkey, as he walked before the
+"Stupid people must have streets and numbered houses in their cities," observed the grey donkey, as he walked before the visitors; "but clever donkeys know their way about without such absurd marks."

-1 **Kik-a-bray** — Брыкун

-visitors; "but clever donkeys know their way about without such absurd marks."

 Dorothy did not agree with this, but she said nothing to contradict it.
 Presently she saw a sign on a house that read: "Madam de Fayke, Hoofist," and she asked their conductor: